AriFordsham/GHCWiki/commentary.md

   - [SemiTagging](semi-tagging): Describes how the semi-tagging optimisation will be implemented.
   - [PAPI](papi): Measurement of program performance usign CPU events (cache misses, branch mispredictions).

+- Other Cross-cutting concerns: topics which span both the compiler and the runtime system

+  - How the [Haskell Program Coverage](commentary/hpc) option works

 - Getting to grips with the code base

   - BeginnersNotes: Some notes about getting started hacking GHC and the structure of the compiler (especially types and typecheck)